-Flexibility over the type of delivery is also encouraged as coronavirus (COVID-19) restrictions are likely to prohibit many types of public gatherings.
+Flexibility over the type of delivery is also encouraged in case coronavirus (COVID-19) restrictions prohibit a type of public gathering.
 A willingness to participate in online activities will be looked upon favourably.
 All physical events need to be help on Wadawurrung Country.
 Groups are also encouraged to contact the PPWCMA to discuss other ideas for activities, collaboration opportunities and any event management considerations.

 To be eligible to participate in the Waterways of the West – Traditional Owner Engagement Project, the applicant group must have an environmental/natural resource management focus and be based in the Werribee or Maribyrnong catchments and conduct activities on defined RAP land.

 This includes, but is not limited to: